China’s sweeping national security law: How will it affect business in Hong Kong?

 Striking another tone, China has warned that businesses that do not fall in line with Beijing’s orders risk negative financial repercussions, as China controls one of the world’s biggest consumer markets.

-In May, former Hong Kong Chief Executive and current Chinese political advisor Leung Chun-ying called for a boycott of HSBC after it failed to express support for the promised national security act, writing on Facebook, “HSBC’s businesses in China can be replaced overnight by banks from China and from other countries.”
+In May, former Hong Kong chief executive and current Chinese political advisor Leung Chun-ying called for a boycott of HSBC after it failed to express support for the promised national security act, writing on Facebook, “HSBC’s businesses in China can be replaced overnight by banks from China and from other countries.”
 And last year, China put pressure on accounting firms PwC, Deloitte, KPMG, and Ernst & Young to investigate and fire employees who allegedly paid for a pro-democracy advertisement in a Hong Kong newspaper.

 Should I stay or should I go?